YosefHayim/iitc-b/november-2024/11-11-2024-recap-node-js/akinator-project-amit-and-i/Server/README.md

 {
   "message": "Success",
-  "response": "Did you see it in a movie or read about it in a book?"
+  "response": "Is it a creature from mythology or folklore?"
 }
 ```